SeanLausanne/EC601_PROJECT/README.md

 ------------------------------------------------------------------------------------------
 Timeline

+Sprint1(9/10 - 9/25): establish our mission and user stories

 Sprint2(9/26 - 10/06): review and investigate background ,look for algorithms for tracking.

 Sprint3(10/07 - 11/10): build a classifier for a soccer ball.combine to get the best classifier